Mozilla VPN exits beta, launches on Android and Windows for $5 a month

 Mozilla VPN runs on a global network of servers operated by Mullvad, a commercial open source VPN service based in Sweden that has a “no-logging” policy.
 This means it promises to not record a user’s IP address, browsing activity, session duration, timestamp, DNS request, or similar data points.
 Mullvad has also adopted the lightweight WireGuard protocol, which should make Mozilla VPN speedier than many other VPNs on the market.

-Is is worth noting that Mozilla VPN requires a Firefox account, which means the VPN receives the subscriber’s “email address, locale, and IP address” when they use the service.
+It is worth noting that Mozilla VPN requires a Firefox account, which means the VPN receives the subscriber’s “email address, locale, and IP address” when they use the service.
 The IP address, according to the privacy policy, is used to “approximate your location, because Mozilla VPN is currently only available in certain countries.”
 Additionally, Mozilla VPN sends Mozilla “basic information” relating to the version of the app and devices it’s installed on, including the operating system and hardware configuration.
 However, Mozilla said it doesn’t retain user data logs.

 Mozilla VPN might not be the ultimate privacy-focused VPN, but it does ship from a well-known consumer brand that has committed to making money through good old-fashioned paying customers.
 “We don’t partner with third-party analytics platforms who want to build a profile of what you do online,” Mozilla proudly proclaims.